EVORA-project/evora-ontology/models/docs/BiosafetyLevel.md

 ## Comments

 * The Biosafety Level (BSL) reflects the operational safety measures implemented, which may differ from the intrinsic risk defined by the agent’s Risk Group (RG).
-Use of Data provider if any or manual import of information from wd:Q125449389, wd:Q125449412, wd:Q125449429, wd:Q125449439
+Using a dedicated data provider for BSL instances is recommended.
+Definitions of existing Biosafety Levels can also be found at wd:Q18396533, wd:Q18396535, wd:Q18396538, and wd:Q18396539.

 ## Identifier and Mapping Information